alyamovsky/symfony-docker-skeleton/README.md

 A project template in the following configuration:
 1. Latest stable Symfony framework (6.4 at the moment)
 2. PHP 8.3
-3. PostgreSQL 16.3 (can be altered in the docker-compose file) ?
+3. PostgreSQL 16.3 (can be altered in the docker compose file) ?
 4. Separate Docker containers for Nginx, FPM, CLI and a database
 5. CS-Fixer and Psalm on board